Cuis-Smalltalk/Learning-Cuis/Quick-UI-Tour.md

 ![Debug-Plus](UITour/Cuis16-Debug-Plus.png)

-I then clicked on "+" to see what the fuss is about and see the method code for "+" in the String class.
+I then clicked on "+" frame above to see what the fuss is about and see the method code for "+" in the String class.

 At this point I am just going to close the debugger and ignore this as adding a string and a number really is a silly thing to do.
-But I could have written or changes some code and them re-executed the stack frame to continue the computation -- without unwinding the stack!
+But I could have written or changed some code and them re-executed the stack frame to continue the computation -- without unwinding the stack!

 Well, this is enough for thie brief introduction to the Cuis User Interface.